aazsamir/TranslateAny/README.md

 # TranslateAny

-TranslateAny is a project that turns any OpenAI compatible system into translate engine, exposing API compatible with Google Translate, DeepL and LibreTranslate.
+TranslateAny is a project that turns any OpenAI compatible system (and more!) into translate engine, exposing API compatible with Google Translate, DeepL and LibreTranslate.

 # Usage